 - Navigate to the folder where unzipped registries are stored.

-- Double click on the Remove_Secure_Delete_from_context_menu.reg file.
+- Double-click on the Remove_Secure_Delete_from_context_menu.reg file.

-As soon as you remove the option and plan not to use it again in the near future, you can delete the sdelete.exe from C:\Windows\System32 folder.
+If you remove the option and plan not to use it again in the near future, you can delete the sdelete.exe from C:\Windows\System32 folder.

 Read next: How to delete undeletable & locked files and folders.